CCA-Public/digital-archives-manual/guides/arrangement.md

 * Input the destination for your SIPs in "Destination", either by entering the path directory in the box or by selecting a folder using the "Browse" button.
 If you do the latter, double-check to make sure that the correct path is entered in the box before moving on (it is easy to accidentally select a directory above what you intend when creating new output directories through the GUI).
 * If desired, select the "Bag SIPs" or "Run bulk_extractor" options.
 In most cases, leave these unchecked.
 * When you are ready to start, press the "Create SIPs" button.
 The process will begin working, and the Status bar should increment for each directory that is successfully turned into a SIP.
 Be patient - for large input directories, this can take some time.
 If you need to cancel the process at any time, you can use the "Cancel" button in the lower-right corner of the GUI.
 * When the process is completed, the destination directory will contain a description CSV (containing pre-populated archival description for the SIPs) and a directory containing each of the SIPs.
-From here, simply continue to describe the SIPs in the spreadsheet and rename the SIP directories with their archival identifiers.
+From here, simply continue to describe the SIPs in the spreadsheet and rename the SIP directories with the following scheme: [identifier]---[accession number].
 Original directory names are retained in the SIP within the "objects" directory.

 <a name="sipcreator"></a>
 ## Creating single SIPs from directories and files with SIP Creator